-We’re launching a new online course – Science Media Space – for scientists to learn how to maximise their use of social media.
-Science Media Space has been developed in collaboration with Econnect Communication, the Australian Science Media Centre and Scitech and the first course starts on Monday 18 February.
+Science Media Space is for scientists to learn how to maximise their use of social media.
+Science Media Space has been developed in collaboration with Econnect Communication, the Australian Science Media Centre and Scitech.

-The course, developed as part of the federal government’s Inspiring Australia strategy, will deliver 10 modules over 10 days, between 30 minutes and 1 hour a day.
-It will show scientists how they can use a range of social media more effectively and maximise their interactions with the broader public.
-Two free courses will be run – one this month [February] and one in March 2013.
+The course, developed as part of the federal government’s Inspiring Australia strategy, delivers 10 modules over 10 days, between 30 minutes and 1 hour a day.
+It shows scientists how they can use a range of social media tools and practices more effectively to maximise their interactions with the broader public.
+Three free courses have been enabled through grant funding, with a small fee payable from October 2013.
 Scientists and researchers interested can register here.

 Course modules address topics such as why social media is important, how to write good tweets, Facebook posts and blogs, how to overcome bloggers’ block, guidelines for social media interaction and how to create the ultimate online profile.
 Scientists can study from home, the office or the lab and activities are completed in the Science Media Space dedicated forum.
 Daily feedback on modules and activities will be given by us at Bridge8 and Econnect Communication.